-(3) Two or more years of teaching experience or five years of documented successful work experience in education, management, or administration.
+(3) Two or more years of teaching experience or five years of documented successful work experience in education, management, or administration ; and

-(4) Verification from the employing school district that the alternative principal license applicant has been selected to serve in the position of principal or assistant principal, including verification of the grade levels associated with the assignment.
+(4) Verification from the employing school district that the alternative principal license applicant has been selected to serve in the position of principal or assistant principal only, including confirmation of the grade levels associated with the assignment.

 (B) The employing school district shall provide a mentoring program for alternatively-licensed principals or assistant principals that includes the following: